elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 # Distributed Area Internals

-The Distributed Area is split into Coordination and Indexing.
+The Distributed Area contains Indexing and Coordination.

 Indexing covers the index path, stretching from the user REST command through shard routing down to the translog and storage engine.
-It includes reindexing: copying from a source index to a destination index.
+Reindexing is effectively reading from a source index and writing to a destination index.
 Shard recovery and cross cluster replication also fall under indexing.

 Coordination encompasses the distributed components relating to cluster coordination, networking, shard allocation decisions (i.e. the balancer algorithms), cluster autoscaling stats, the discovery plugin system, task management, and snapshot/restore.